How do I use phyphox?

 Can I use the name “phyphox”?

-We have registered the name “phyphox” as a protected brand name in Germany.
+We have registered the name “phyphox” as a protected brand name.
 This means that you cannot simply use the name for some other product and take the name from us.
 But as long as you use the name phyphox to refer to us or our app, you can freely do so and you may also use our logo to do this (fair use).
 Just don’t pose as an author of our app or a member of our institute or university.

 Can I use “phyphox” in scientific research?